The Pulley Splint: A Review of the Swiss and American Products

 The SPOrt™ – The American Approach

 Dr. Winston Warme is in the Department of Orthopaedics and Sports Medicine at the University of Washington.
 Assuming no pain, the maker of the SPOrt™ suggests it can be used while climbing and even training.
 The device is structured differently from Dr. Schweizer’s, in that the opening is placed on the back of the finger, rather than the side.
 Additionally, it appears to be worn slightly back (toward the knuckles), in comparison.
-Finally, Dr. Warme appears to recommend his only for the A2 pulley.
-Due to the distinctions between the two braces, it’s challenging to make effectiveness comparisons.
+Finally, Dr. Warme appears [UPDATE: Dr. Warme has sent me an e-mail noting that the SPOrt™ works for both the A2 and the A4!] to recommend his for the A2 [and A4] pulleys.
+Due to the distinctions between the two splints, it’s challenging to make effectiveness comparisons.
 However, Dr. Warme has a research paper involving 20 rock climbers currently undergoing peer review.
 You can find the SPOrt™ at Dr. Warme’s website: ROCKNSPORT.

 The research trial was used on climbers with a single A2 or A4 pulley rupture.
-Additionally, a conference paper at the 2018 Chamonix Research conference highlights good initial results from treating multiple pulley ruptures with two pulley protection braces.
-Dr. Warme’s website recommends his brace can be used for soreness at the base of the finger on the palm side, complete A2 pulley ruptures, partial A2 pulley injuries (chronic or acute), and returning to climbing after an A2 reconstruction surgery.
+Additionally, a conference paper at the 2018 Chamonix Research conference highlights good initial results from treating multiple pulley ruptures with two pulley splints.
+Dr. Warme’s website recommends his splint can be used for soreness at the base of the finger on the palm side, complete A2 pulley ruptures, partial A2 pulley injuries (chronic or acute), and returning to climbing after an A2 reconstruction surgery, as well as the management of similar A4 injuries.
 Both Dr. Schweizer and Dr. Warme recommend working with a physical therapist.
-Dr. Schweizer has a series of recommendations involving the brace, tape, and movement exercises.
+Dr. Schweizer has a series of recommendations involving the splint, tape, and movement exercises.
 You can download his recommendations below:

 Practical advice for practical people

 If you’re in the United States and already injured, you can go to Dr. Warme’s website and purchase your “kit.”
-However, since he markets his device only for the A2, you may need to contact him directly about whether it can be sufficiently modified for the A4.
+However, since he markets his device only for the A2 [update: or A4 pulley injuries.
+Good news if you live abroad, RocknSPOrt ships the SPOrt™ kits internationally at no extra change].
 With the 3D Model and Dr. Schweizer’s treatment plan, which he sent me, it’s possible for Physical Therapists in the United States who are familiar with working with thermoplastic material to construct them and follow a directed plan.
 If you’re a PT, feel free to contact me for that guidance.

 If you’re not injured,